ShrenikJob/Image-Segmentation/README.md

 $ python3 Image_Segmentation.py
 ```
 > The code will take some time to run...
-> Just press enter to run through the images, and you can see what number is detected in the "Output folder"!
+> Just press enter to run through the images, and you can see the results!

 # We are done!